Chase Sapphire Reserve vs Preferred: Which Card is Right for You?

 While there are many other factors to consider when comparing these two cards, this category is a tie.

 Beyond that initial bonus, both the Sapphire Preferred and Sapphire Reserve cards earn bonus categories to keep racking up points for your spending on travel and dining at restaurants.
+But one card has the edge.

-If you hold the Sapphire Preferred card, you will earn 3x points per dollar spent on dining, including eligible delivery services, 3x points per dollar spent on online grocery purchases (excluding Target, Walmart, and wholesale clubs like Costco and Sam’s Club), and 3x points per dollar spent on select streaming services.
+With the Sapphire Preferred card, you will earn 3x points per dollar spent on dining, including eligible delivery services, 3x points per dollar spent on online grocery purchases (excluding Target, Walmart, and wholesale clubs like Costco and Sam's Club), and 3x points per dollar spent on select streaming services.

 And it gets better if you’re riding in a Lyft.
 Through 2025, Chase Sapphire Preferred cardholders will earn 5x points per dollar on Lyft rides – including scooters and bike rentals.